hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 - A Verilator round-trip regression executes external-to-local and local-to-external DMA for 1D length 37, 2D C=3, and 3D C=31, then checks the
   sparse output byte-exactly.
 It passes at 278,888 simulated ns.
-- The existing `COPY_LAYOUT` C=3/C=31 regression with unaligned L2 bindings
+- The `COPY_LAYOUT` C=3/C=31 regression with unaligned L2 bindings passes at
-  passes at 199,932 simulated ns.
+  198,258 simulated ns after wide-row chunking, versus 199,932 ns before it (-0.84%).
+- The ROW32 boundary matrix round-trips `H=2`, `W=3`, and
+  `C=3,31,32,33,63,64,65` byte-exactly.
+C=63 exposed a pre-fix iDMA busy timeout; with row spans split into 32-byte segments, all seven cases pass in 702,378 aggregate simulated ns.
+Individual runtime completion is 97,692-101,628 ns and PMU cycles are 67,574-71,510 as the segment count increases.
 - The independent-memory regression verifies the `0x1010...`/`0x1018...` Snitch alias and the `0x1020...` engine alias through iDMA in both directions.
 It passes at 34,247 simulated ns.
-- The runtime firmware remains 23,596 bytes of `.text`; no RTL source was changed.
+- The runtime firmware is 23,684 bytes of `.text`; no RTL source was changed.

 ## Phase 1 - Runtime ABI v2 and GEMM Execution Skeleton